-For purposes of the renters refund, 17 percent of the rent you paid in 2012 (19 percent prior to 2011) is considered to be for property tax.
+For purposes of the renters refund, 17 percent of the rent you paid in 2016 is considered to be for property tax.

-The maximum renters refund for 2012 is $1,600.
+The maximum renters refund for 2016 is $2,060.
 The information below will help you determine if you qualify and how to claim a refund.
-For more information, see Eligibility Requirements for the Property Tax Refund.
+For more information, see Eligibility Requirements for the Homestead Credit Refund (for Homeowners) and Renter's Property Tax Refund .

 You’ll need either a Certificate of Rent Paid or Rent Paid Affidavit to determine your refund.

 You can submit Form M1PR by mail or, for a small fee, file it online.
-See Electronic Filing for the Property Tax refund.
+See Filing for the Renter's Property Tax Refund .